-A. Housing Loan for building construction
+A. Housing Loan for Building Construction

-- i) In cases where the applicant owns a plot / land and approaches the banks / FIs for a credit facility to construct a house, a copy of the sanctioned plan by competent authority in the name of a person applying for such credit facility must be obtained by the Banks / FIs before sanctioning the home loan. - ii) An affidavit-cum-undertaking must be obtained from the person applying for such credit facility that he shall not violate the sanctioned plan, construction shall be strictly as per the sanctioned plan and it shall be the sole responsibility of the executant to obtain completion certificate within 3 months of completion of construction, failing which the bank shall have the power and the authority to recall the entire loan with interest, costs and other usual bank charges. - iii) An Architect appointed by the bank must also certify at various stages of construction of building that the construction of the building is strictly as per sanctioned plan and shall also certify at a particular point of time that the completion certificate of the building issued by the competent authority has been obtained.
+ii) An affidavit-cum-undertaking must be obtained from the person applying for such credit facility that he shall not violate the sanctioned plan, construction shall be strictly as per the sanctioned plan and it shall be the sole responsibility of the executant to obtain completion certificate within 3 months of completion of construction, failing which the bank shall have the power and the authority to recall the entire loan with interest, costs and other usual bank charges.

+iii) An Architect appointed by the bank must also certify at various stages of construction of building that the construction of the building is strictly as per sanctioned plan and shall also certify at a particular point of time that the completion certificate of the building issued by the competent authority has been obtained.
-B. Housing Loan for purchase of constructed property / built up property

-- i) In cases where the applicant approaches the bank / Fls for a credit facility to purchase a built up house / flat, it should be mandatory for him to declare by way of an affidavit-cum-undertaking that the built up property has been constructed as per the sanctioned plan and / or building bye-laws and as far as possible has a completion certificate also. - ii) An Architect appointed by the bank must also certify before disbursement of the loan that the built up property is strictly as per sanctioned plan and / or building byelaws. - C. No loan should be given in respect of those properties which fall in the category of unauthorized colonies unless and until they have been regularized and development and other charges paid. - D. No loan should be given in respect of properties meant for residential use but which the applicant intends to use for commercial purposes and declares so while applying for loan. - E. The above directions will not be applicable to construction of farmhouses on agricultural land since the agricultural land is outside the limit of Grampanchayats and Municipal Councils and as these authorities neither sanction plans nor issue completion certificates for farmhouses constructed by the farmers on the agricultural land.
+B. Housing Loan for Purchase of Constructed Property / Built up Property i) In cases where the applicant approaches the bank / FIs for a credit facility to purchase a built up house / flat, it should be mandatory for him to declare by way of an affidavit-cumundertaking that the built up property has been constructed as per the sanctioned plan and / or building bye-laws and as far as possible has a completion certificate also.

+ii) An Architect appointed by the bank must also certify before disbursement of the loan that the built up property is strictly as per sanctioned plan and / or building bye-laws.

+C. No loan should be given in respect of those properties which fall in the category of unauthorized colonies unless and until they have been regularized and development and other charges paid.

+D. No loan should be given in respect of properties meant for residential use but which the applicant intends to use for commercial purposes and declares so while applying for loan.

+E. The above directions will not be applicable to construction of farmhouses on agricultural land since the agricultural land is outside the limit of Grampanchayats and Municipal Councils and as these authorities neither sanction plans nor issue completion certificates for farmhouses constructed by the farmers on the agricultural land.
 In all such cases, local rules will apply.

-MASTER CIRCULAR - FINANCE FOR HOUSING SCHEMES

-A. List of Circulars consolidated in the Master Circular
+A. List of Circulars Consolidated in the Master Circular